 Brief: Findings From Scale-up Evaluation of the REAL Fathers Program In Uganda

-This evaluation of the REAL Fathers initiative sought to assess its effectiveness in preventing IPV and harsh discipline of young children, along with related indicators.
+This evaluation of the REAL Fathers initiative sought to assess its effectiveness in preventing intimate partner violence (IPV) and harsh discipline of young children, along with related indicators.
 A randomized controlled trial was carried out in sites across Northern Uganda and in the Karamoja region of Uganda.
 The study included a quantitative survey with eligible young fathers at baseline (2016), endline (2017) and one-year post intervention (2018) to assess program effectiveness.
 This brief highlights changes from the survey findings on the five key indicators: decreased harsh discipline of young children; decreased IPV perpetration; increased positive parenting practices; increased parent-child interactions; and increased use of voluntary modern family planning.
 In both sites, outcomes were analyzed looking at the difference between control and intervention arms over time (baseline, endline, one-year post intervention).

 - File Size: 336.45 KB